vipcore/VIP-OLD/README.md

 in order to create an excellent new digital payment asset.

 Milli-Second-Transactions with HyperSend.
-Network stability with masternodes, each is secured with a collateral of 4.000 Vip.
+Network stability with masternodes, each is secured with a collateral of 4.000 VIP.
 100% Governance.

 For further information visit us at [vip.org](https://vip.org/) or visit our ANN thread at [BitcoinTalk](https://bitcointalk.org)